 Beckie Masaki, MSW, has worked in the movement to end violence against women for over twenty-eight years.
-She is the Associate Director of the API Institute on Domestic Violence of the Asian & Pacific Islander American Health Forum.
-Beckie co-founded one of the first VAW programs in the nation that could meet the language and cultural needs of Asian survivors of domestic violence and trafficking, Asian Women's Shelter (AWS) in San Francisco, and served as the founding executive director for over twenty-one years, from July 1988 through January 2010.
+She is a Co-Director of the API Institute on Domestic Violence.
+Beckie co-founded one of the first VAW programs in the nation that could meet the language and cultural needs of Asian survivors of domestic violence and trafficking, Asian Women's Shelter (AWS) in San Francisco, and served as the founding Executive Director for over twenty-one years, from July 1988 through January 2010.
 Beckie has extensive experience in providing multilingual, multicultural services to domestic violence and trafficking survivors and their children, innovative program development, prevention, community building, policy-making, and institutional advocacy.

 Beckie has provided peer-based training, technical assistance, and facilitation to a wide range of groups on local, state, national and international levels.
 She currently serves as faculty and advisor in collaboration with CompassPoint Non Profit Services/ Blue Shield Against Violence Strong Field Project, Futures Without Violence, Praxis International, and the National Judicial Institute on Domestic Violence.